 Information for BRET Students in light of Covid-19

-The BRET Office continues to work remotely.
+The BRET Office continues to work on a mainly remote basis.
 In the event that you need to contact someone, and are unsure of the appropriate person to reach out to, please email firstname.lastname@example.org.
 Megan will put you in contact with the appropriate individual.

 If you call the main BRET Office phone number (615-343-4611), please be sure to leave a voicemail, and someone will be in contact with you.

 BRET Graduate Students and Postdocs can find more important communications and resources here.

 For more information on returning to campus, please see the Graduate and Professional Students Return to Campus webpage.

 –Go to the Student Health Center (615-322-2427), located at 1210 Stevenson Center Lane, Nashville TN 37232-8710.
 The Student Health Center (SHC) is housed on the third (street level) floor and fourth floor of the Zerfoss Building.
 The student will be screened, and testing will be done if clinically indicated (depending on the presence of symptoms).
 Testing is done on a walk-in basis and no appointments are needed.
 Hours are 8-4:30 CDT, Monday through Friday.

 -If SHC is closed and a student needs evaluation for COVID-19 after-hours, they can go to another VUMC walk-in clinic or call the VUMC COVID-19 hotline at (888) 312-0847 for information about after-hours assessment site availability.
 This number is answered seven days a week, 7 a.m. – 7 p.m.
 CDT.
 The SHC on-call provider can also be reached after-hours at 615-322-2427.

 *What happens if you believe you may have been exposed, but you are not showing symptoms of infection?